 - If the wine costs less than $12.00 a bottle, it was meant to be drunk that night.

-- If it costs between $12.00 and $20.00 a bottle, you can drink it that night or keep it (52 to 55 degrees F) for up to 5 years to 10 years additional depending on the grape used.
+- If it costs between $12.00 and $20.00 a bottle, you can drink it that night or keep it (52 to 55 degrees F) for up to 5 years if white to 10 years if red; for extended aging it is very dependent on the grape used.

 - If it costs between $20.00 to $30.00 and is white, you can drink it that night or keep it (52 to 55 degrees F) for up to 5 years.
 If red, you can drink that night or for 10 to 15 additional years.

 - If it costs over $30.00 a bottle and is white, you can drink it that night or keep it for minimally an additional 10 years.
 If red, you can drink that night or for minimally an additional 15 years.